abilandz/Bash_Starterkit/Tutorial.md

 Aliases are definitely a nice feature, but do not overdo it, because:

-* When you move to another machine your personal aliases are not available there by default;
+* When you move to another machine your personal definitions for aliases are not available there by default;
-* Aliases can overwrite the name of the already existing **Linux** or **Bash** command --- aliases will have the precedence;
+* Aliases can overwrite the name of the already existing **Linux** or **Bash** command --- aliases have the higher precedence;
 * Aliases cannot accept options or arguments, like regular commands.

 Aliases are literally shortcuts for commands or whatever else, defined for convenience to save typing.
 Whatever you have defined an alias to stand for, **Bash** with simply inline or replace in the terminal the alias name with its content, and then execute that content --- nothing more than that!